How Long Do Peace Lily Flowers Bloom? (And How To Care)

 Likewise, air conditioners in the summer months can dry out the plant and create an environment that is too cold for flowering.

-When To Remove Spent/ Dead Flowers
+When To Remove Dead Flowers

-Dead heading peace lilies is an essential part of their care and maintenance.
+Dead heading lilies is an essential part of their care and maintenance.
 Doing so will allow the plant to take the energy spent on the flower and put it into it’s leaves and roots.

 To remove the spent flower, take a pair of clean pair of clippers or shears (always disinfect first) and make a clean diagonal cut on the flower stem near the base of the plant.